 The stadium looks spectacular from the outside, thanks to two red arches, which lean back at 45o painted in bright red, which just accentuates the effect.
-It is the centre of a sports park, including an arena, swimming pool and tennis centre.
+It is the centre of a sports park, including an arena, swimming pool and tennis centre with the latest head tennis racquets.
 It staged the Chinese National games in 2005 and the youth Olympics of 2014.
 Inside, we have a fairly standard stadium with a track, and two tiers of seats all the way around.
 On both sides, there is a third tier, which increases in height towards the centre.
 However, the forward section of the lowest tier has only a low rake, with the front row barely above pitch height.
 Add in the track and the benches, and the views are quite restricted, especially on the west side of the ground.
 My recommendation to anyone else visiting the ground is to take seats on the East side, where at least there is nothing to block your viewing (and it is 50 Yuan less).
 From my position, it appeared that the rake on that side was greater, but this was probably an optical illusion, possible due to the much higher numbers of people standing over that side.
 The main section for the singing fans was in to the north of the East stand, although there was also a section behind the North goal.
 I noted that these used different styles of flags, perhaps a more independent group of fans, as the main section had flags that reflected (and were probably supplied by) the corporation running the club.
 Chants referred to both parts of the name, Jiangsu (which is the province) and Suning (the owners).
 On my side of the ground, there were six traditional large Chinese drums, which blocked the gangways and were used only sparingly.
 High up in the upper tier of the South East was a group of Guangzhou fans, outnumbered by the police and army who sat in the blocks between them and home fans.

 Both sides fielded three foreigners from the start, although as it happened, both took one off at the break.
 The Chinese FA changed the rule for number of foreign players just ten days before the end of the pre-season transfer window, catching some clubs out.
 Some were in the process of negotiating further signings and suddenly found they were on the limit.
 Jiangsu have four foreign players on their books, but can only play three, with the Columbian international Roger Martinez as the man left out.
 They played Hong Jeong-Ho at the centre of defence, Hong is a Korean international who was playing for FC Augsburg in the Bundesliga when I watched them two years ago.
 In the midfield, they had ex-Chelsea player Ramires, who set a Chinese transfer record when he signed in January 2016.
 This record was broken twice in the following ten days, the second time to bring another Brazilian, Alex Teixeira to Jiangsu from Shakhtar Donetsk.
 Before Jiangsu signed Teixeira, he was reported to be a Liverpool target, but they shied away from the asking price.